2017 was a great year for Kewaunee County Farm Technology Days.

 Wonderful host family.
 Record number of volunteers.
 And fantastic attendees.
 Now it’s time for Kewaunee County Farm Technology Days to give back to the community.

-To date, $103,000 has been donated to 20 local charities that volunteered during the 2017 show.
-The Executive Committee is excited to start giving back an extra $250,000 into the community.
-These funds will be distributed in one of three ways, including scholarships, grants, and a legacy community project.
+Over $103,000 was donated to twenty local charities that volunteered during the 2017 show.
+The Executive Committee was also excited to give back an additional $250,000 to the community.
+These funds were distributed in one of three ways, including scholarships, grants, and a legacy community project called the Dana Farm Ice Rink and Warming Shelter.
+The legacy project also included the restoration of the Ransom Moore Cabin, which is the birthplace of the founder of Wisconsin 4-H and the UW-Madison Agronomy Department.

-The scholarships will benefit students that are in the second half of their post-secondary school.
-One student alumni from districts including Algoma, Kewaunee, Luxemburg-Casco, Denmark, Southern Door and Mishicot in either four or two-year colleges will be awarded $1,000, giving out $6,000 total each year.
-Kewaunee County FTD is looking to award these scholarships to approximately 70 students over the next 10 years, at minimum.
+The scholarships will benefit students who are in the second half of their post-secondary school.
+Student alumni from districts including Algoma, Kewaunee, Luxemburg-Casco, Denmark, Southern Door, and Mishicot in either two or four-year colleges will be awarded $1,000, giving out $6,000 total each year.
+Kewaunee County FTD is looking to award these scholarships to approximately 70 students over 10 years, at minimum.

-Applications can be mailed to UW-Extension Kewaunee County ℅ FTD Grants, 810 Lincoln St., Kewaunee, WI 54217 or emailed to email@example.com.
+Applications can be mailed to UW-Extension Kewaunee County ℅ FTD Scholarships, 625 Third Street, Luxemburg, WI 54217 or emailed to firstname.lastname@example.org.

 Student Scholarship Application